Mohamed Salah

 At international level, Salah represented Egypt at youth level before making his senior debut in 2011.
 Following his performances at the 2012 Summer Olympics, he was named CAF Most Promising African Talent of the Year.
-Since then, he finished as runner-up in the 2017 and 2021 Africa Cup of Nations and was top scorer during CAF qualification as Egypt qualified for the 2018 FIFA World Cup.
+Since then, he finished as runner-up in the 2017 and 2021 Africa Cup of Nations, and was top scorer during CAF qualification as Egypt qualified for the 2018 FIFA World Cup.
 Salah was named CAF African Footballer of the Year (2017 and 2018), BBC African Footballer of the Year (2017 and 2018), and was selected in the 2017 Africa Cup of Nations Team of the Tournament, 2021 Africa Cup of Nations Team of the Tournament and the CAF Team of the Year on several occasions.

+Salah is regarded as a symbol of national pride in Egypt for his achievements and was named in theTime magazine's list of the 100 Most Influential People in 2019.
+Salah has also been credited for raising the profile of Liverpool among Egyptians.